ivyldewitt/gc-go-projects/01_variables-values-type/answering-student.md

 **Summary:**

-Q: I have the following program [here](https://play.golang.org/p/Cerg8gIEz4) which is returning a special character instead of the string version of the number here.
+Q: I have the following program [here](https://play.golang.org/p/Cerg8gIEz4) which is returning a special character instead of the string version of the number here on line 23.
 Why is that?

 A:
 For starters, I included my solution here: https://play.golang.org/p/o2rYsEZ8S7.